ivyknob/avionics_js/README.md

 #### Airspeed

-Indicated airspeed, knots, m/h or km/h.
+Indicates airspeed, knots, m/h or km/h.
 Can show values from 0 to 500.
 Setter name: `airspeed`.

 #### Altitude

 Shows altitude, feet or m, Can show values from -10000 to 10000 (but scale only starts from 0).
 Values below zero is possible with different settings of qnh.
 Setter name: `altitude`.

+#### Vertical speed (VSI)

+Gives rate information for the climb or descent, m/s.
+Usually in the range −30 to +30 m/s (-6000 to +6000 fpm).
+Setter name: `verticalSpeed`.

+#### Heading

+Shows heading of the aircraft, similar to a magnetic compass, deg.
+North direction corresponds to zero angle.
+Setter name: `heading`.

+#### Ground speed

+Indicates ground speed, knots, m/h or km/h.
+Can show values _from 0 to 500_ (why???).
+Setter name: `groundSpeed`.

+#### Selected altitude

+Shows selected altitude, feet or m, Can show values from -10000 to 10000 (but scale only starts from 0).
+Values below zero is possible with different settings of qnh.
+Setter name: `selected Altitude`.

 ## Contributing